openads-project/carla-ros-bridge/carla_spawn_objects/README.md

 - observe the example [objects.json](../../config/objects.json)
 - (TODO) table with all possible configurations

+  -> Testcatalog of all combinations as json files
 ## Vehicles

 - a vehicle needs to be defined on top level